Running VS Code on Windows

 You can also find a Zip archive here.

-Note: .NET Framework 4.5.2 is required for VS Code.
-If you are using Windows 7, please make sure .NET Framework 4.5.2 is installed.
+Note: .NET Framework 4.5.2 or higher is required for VS Code.
+If you are using Windows 7, make sure you have at least .NET Framework 4.5.2 installed.

 Tip: Setup will optionally add Visual Studio Code to your

 %PATH%, so from the console you can type 'code .' to open VS Code on that folder.
 You will need to restart your console after the installation for the change to the